Should you get AppleCare Plus for your student's MacBook?

 Biggest and baddest MacBook

-Students can opt for the most expensive option and will get a very capable MacBook to complete their education.
+Students can opt for the most expensive option and will get a very capable MacBook to complete their education, particularly for those pursuing creative fields where a powerful computer is a necessity.
 It will also likely be a great computer to start their professional life with.
-The MacBook Pro (2021) is a stellar machine.
+The M2 16-inch MacBook Pro is a stellar machine.

 M2 chip in an old design

-If you want power and performance but want to save a little money, the new M2 MacBook Pro 13-inch is a great comprise.
-You do have to settle with an older design with a Touch Bar and no extra ports, but it's still a very handy MacBook for students.
+If you want power and performance but want to save a little money and space in your bag, the new M2 MacBook Pro 13-inch is a great comprise.
+You do have to settle for an older design with a Touch Bar and no extra ports, but it's still a very handy MacBook for students who want the Pro moniker.

 Luke Filipowicz has been a writer at iMore, covering Apple for nearly a decade now.
 He writes a lot about Apple Watch and iPad but covers the iPhone and Mac as well.
 He often describes himself as an "Apple user on a budget" and firmly believes that great technology can be affordable if you know where to look.
 Luke also heads up the iMore Show — a weekly podcast focusing on Apple news, rumors, and products but likes to have some fun along the way.